Biologics for Inflammatory Bowel Disease

 These medicines are usually used when the disease doesn't get better with other medicines.
 They may also be used in people who cannot take other medicines.

 Infliximab may also be used to treat abnormal connections (fistulas) between the intestines and organs in moderate-to-severe Crohn's disease.

 How Well It Works

-In multiple studies, almost 70% of people taking infliximab had fewer symptoms or had healed fistulas.1
+In multiple studies, almost 70 out of 100 people taking infliximab had fewer symptoms or had healed fistulas.1

 Adalimumab has shown promise in treating Crohn's disease in multiple studies.2 It works like infliximab and may be good for people who are allergic to infliximab.